Syllabus

 1 Course Description

-A solid foundation in statistics and R is the standard tool for performing statistics in biology, health studies, data science, and many other fields.
+R is the standard tool for performing statistics in biology, health studies, data science, and many other fields.
 Because of this, B215 is neither just a biostatistics course nor simply an R programming course: it is a biostatistics course where R is directly integrated into the learning process.
-We will focus mainly on classic statistics (so-called “frequentist”) and probability theory, but we will also have an introduction to the increasingly relevant Bayesian statistics approach.
+Throughout the course, we use motivating case studies and data analysis problem sets and R labs based on similar challenges to those one finds in scientific research.

 - Sampling & Experimental Design